-- 1. Instructor promptly discusses the incident with the student privately, and determines if the student will be permitted to remain in the classroom, lab, or clinical area. - 2.
+- 1. Instructor promptly discusses the incident with the student privately and determines if the student will be permitted to remain in the classroom, lab, or clinical area. - 2.
 Instructor will communicate expectations to student and document the incident and communication using the Notice of Probation form (example Appendix F). - 3.
-Instructor reviews the Notice of Probation with the student, and gives the student the opportunity to provide a description of the situation in a WORD document format that will be attached to the Notice of Probation. - 4.
-Instructor and student sign the Notice of Probation, indicating they have discussed the incident and resulting probationary status, including the probationary plan and consequences associated with the student's failure to comply. - Faculty will forward the electronic Notice of Probation to the Associate Dean/Director of Nursing for review and signature.
-Based upon the severity of the incident, the Associate Dean/Director of Nursing may request to meet with the student. - 6.
-The Associate Dean/Director of Nursing will return a copy of the signed Notice of Probation to the instructor and student, and track probation on the Program Probation Log. - 7.
+Instructor reviews the Notice of Probation with the student and gives the student the opportunity to provide a description of the situation in a WORD document format that will be attached to the Notice of Probation. - 4.
+Instructor and student sign the Notice of Probation, indicating they have discussed the incident and resulting probationary status, including the probationary plan and consequences associated with the student's failure to comply.

+- 5. Faculty will forward the electronic Notice of Probation to the program director(s) for review and signature.
+Based upon the severity of the incident, the program director may request to meet with the student. - 6.
+The program director will return a copy of the signed Notice of Probation to the instructor and student, and track probation on the Program Probation Log. - 7.
 Terms of the Notice of Probation remain in effect until the student graduates.